OlympusDAO/olympus-protocol-metrics-subgraph/docs/ethena-ena-sena-integration.md

 The owning indexer package is bumped to v0.3.0 with a September 2026 changelog entry.
 No dependency, schema or published client API version changes are included.

+## Olympus Dev Check

+- TWAP rounding, observation validation and diagnostic deviation calculation live in a pure pricing helper.
+RPCs reuse the existing UniV3 ABI module.
+- No ENA pool event stream is indexed; only ENA/sENA treasury transfers are added.
+- Spot divergence is diagnostic; unavailable TWAP data remains an explicit error.
+- Shared lazy pricing changes read order for standard assets: balances are read first, and one quote is requested only if a wallet has a nonzero balance.
+This avoids pre-acquisition oracle calls.
+Tests cover multiple WETH wallets sharing a quote, an empty first wallet, zero holdings and propagated quote failures.
+  Nonstandard/native position reads may now run even when a quote would have been unavailable; this is the intentional consequence of balance-first order.
+- Pure and routed tests cover negative rounding, tick/window boundaries, both token orderings and mixed decimals.
+Historical archive replay remains separate.